 - The first sentence should state the purpose of the lab experiment.
 Then, state the unknown #, % composition/molarity of the unknown analyte, standard deviation, and ppt of the work.
 This part can be similar to the Results paragraph but NOT just a copy. - Discuss precision (ppt), discuss accuracy based on accuracy grade.
 State confidence level in the experimental work completed and WHY that confidence or lack thereof. - Include a detailed analysis of error (3 separate errors) in paragraph form based on student's own data/results.
+LABEL errors in paragraph (i.e. A possible error #1 is.....)
 Analysis of error may be on theoretical errors too, even though a student may not have actually made the error(s).
 Errors must be TECHNIQUE dependent.
 An example is improper buret reading and how it affects all measurements and calculations.